 Step 6: Combine Financial Statements

-Now you aggregate all adjusted entity data into unified group statements.
+Aggregate all adjusted entity data into unified group statements.

 Aggregating Assets, Liabilities, and Equity